Last updated 25 August 2021

 Near the fountains will be several wooden or metallic ladles which worshippers use to scoop the water up them to purify themselves before entering the Temple or Shrine.
 You can wash your hands, but do not drink the water or allow the water or ladles to touch your lips.
 (I observed many worshippers flicking the water over their shoulder.)

 Step away from the busy temple to find in the quieter back streets many stores selling traditional artisan-made goods, like Edo-period-style cut-glass whisky tumblers and sake glasses.
-The area has escaped the urbanisation that has transformed much of Tokyo into a modern-day metropolis.
-In this little pocket of yesterday, you will not find any towering skyscrapers.
-Here the buildings are a fascinating blend of traditional and modern architectural styles.
-In the outside alleys, a traditional two-storeyed building with awning leans against a streamlined modern design – atypical Asakusa.
+This area has escaped urbanisation which has transformed much of Tokyo into a modern-day metropolis.
+In this little pocket of yesterday, you will not be overshadowed by any towering skyscrapers.
+In Asakusa, the buildings are a fascinating blend of traditional and modern architectural styles.
+In the outside alleys, I spy a traditional two-storeyed building and awning that leans against a streamlined building of modern design – not at all out of place in Asakusa.

 The headquarters of one of Japan’s biggest beer producing companies, Asahi is in Asakusa.
 The two ‘distinctive’ buildings were designed by French industrial architect, Phillippe Starck.
 The taller building (100 meters) is covered in golden glass with white top floors – meant to represent a gigantic glass of beer.
 The shorter and most iconic is the Super Dry Hall, with an enormous 360-tonne golden ‘object’ perched on top of its black granite façade (locals have infamously nicknamed it the golden turd!)

-Should Japanese drum history take your fancy, you might want to visit the Taiko Drum Museum, with around 800 drums from around the world including several traditional Japanese Taiko drums.
+And just on the off-chance that Japanese drum history takes your fancy, you might want to visit the Taiko Drum Museum, where you will find around 800 drums from around the world including several traditional Japanese Taiko drums.
 Drums are said to connect people with each other and with the gods.

 Ueno for the open space